Transcendence and normality of complex numbers via Hurwitz continued fractions: First application: Borel hierarchy of the set of Hurwitz normal numbers

 Let $\scA$ be non-empty and at most countable set.
 We denote non-empty words $\bfu$ on $\scA$ as $\bfu=(u_1,u_2,\ldots)$.
-In symbolic dynamics, it is customary to denote words without parenthesis, i.e. $\bfu=u_1u_2\cdots$.
-He has decided to keep the parentheses for the notation's consistency.
-Let $\scA^{<\omega}$ denote the set of finite words in $\scA$.
+In symbolic dynamics, it is customary to represent words without parentheses, i.e., $\bfu = u_1u_2\cdots$, however, we keep them.